dbrgn/django-tabination/doc/source/usage.rst

 Creating tab views
 ------------------

-For a working custom tab view, five things are requried:
+For a working custom tab view, the following things are requried:

 * You need to extend the |TabView| base class
 * You need to add the class attribute ``_is_tab = True`` to your view